 When it comes to shoulders there are a ton of exercise variations to choose from.
-The overhead press is one of the best and most effective shoulder exercises to build more lean muscle mass and strength.
-Yet, with so many options, which shoulder overhead press variation is best for your training program and getting you closer to your goals?
+The overhead press is one of the best and most effective shoulder exercises to build lean muscle mass and more strength.
+Yet, with so many options, it's difficult to determine which shoulder overhead press variation is best for your training program and getting you closer to your goals.
+That's why we compiled this list of 6 of the best overhead press variations to include in your routine.

 What Is Overhead Press